-- 1. Remove the screw (M2.5x3.5) that secures the display-cable bracket to the system board. - 2.
-Lift the display-cable bracket off the system board. - 3.
-Using the pull tab, disconnect the display cable from the system board. - 4.
-Remove the two screws (M2.5x3.5) that secure the left display hinge to the I/O board and palm-rest and keyboard assembly. - $\textbf{5.} \ \ \text{Remove the screw (M2x4) that secures the right display hinge to the system board.}$ - 6.
-Open the display hinges at an angle of 90 degrees. - 7.
+- 1. Remove the two screws (M2x4) that secure the left and right display hinges to the I/O board and palm-rest and keyboard assembly. - ${\bf 2.}\;\;$ Peel the tape and using the pull tab, remove the display cable from the system board. - 3.
+Open the display assembly as far as possible. - 4.
 Remove the palm-rest and keyboard assembly off the display assembly.